- Welcome to Voices Vic

 We work in partnership with other Hearing Voices Networks – both in Australia and overseas.

 Prahran Mission is proud to be supporting other organisations across Victoria, creating new opportunities for collaboration and recovery.

-Our vision is for the community at large to listen to the experience of voice hearers without fear or judgement, and with acceptance.
+Our vision is for the community at large to listen to the experience of voice hearers with acceptance, compassion and care.

 We believe recovery is not necessarily the absence of voices, but the ability to have a meaningful life.

 We believe recovery is possible for everyone.